Sudarshan-gurav/sudarshan-gurav.github.io/README.md

 	db.close()
 ```

-**Description : This approch it take less time to count number of occurrences using prepared statement**
+**Description : This approach it takes less time to count number of occurrences using prepared statement**

 **Backend     : sqlite3**